Rockingham Trail & Lake Massabesic, Manchester/Auburn NH

 The best-maintained and most informative kiosk along the NRRT.

-Groton is one of those genteel places with strict zoning laws that keep commercial signs tiny.
+Groton must have strict zoning laws that keep commercial signs tiny.
 How am I supposed to find the nearest place to buy a large iced beverage?
 That kiosk near Broadmeadow has a bonus: a map of Main Street and the roads connecting it to the trail, with nearby businesses listed.
 That large iced beverage is only a short walk away.

 Marker on Main Street in Groton, a short distance from the trail.